Having a Baby with Someone Who Doesn't Want It

 How do I respond if he does not want the baby? — Test

-Do you find yourself in this situation right now?
+Pregnant, and partner doesn't want the baby?
 Answer three multiple-choice questions about your current circumstances.
 An immediate evaluation will appear on your screen.

-These considerations can provide you with insights into more masculine behavioral patterns.
+The following considerations can provide you with insights into more masculine behavioral patterns.
 This may make understanding his reactions easier and aid you in knowing how to deal with them.

-We have compiled four possible reasons why his first response might not have been supportive.
+Here are four possible reasons why his first response might not have been supportive.

 1. Initial Shock

 Your partner is just as surprised by an unexpected pregnancy as you are, if not more.
 His initial reactions and responses reflect his state of shock.
 This is a huge adjustment, especially if your partner or both of you had envisioned taking a completely different road.
 Depending on their personality, some men are more strongly shaken than others.
 It may take your partner a little while to get over the shock.

 He will need time to let the news sink in.